Zulivan/PyVidMaker/README.md

 ![image](https://github.com/Zulivan/PyVidMaker/assets/39313759/92747a69-8cd5-48c5-ba87-f4a49a3c9264)

+The generator was originally designed to operate autonomously.
+To execute the video generator without utilizing the user interface, you can simply place the script file into the "/stories/to_run" folder and run the "app.py" file.
+However, it's important to note that if the process crashes, you'll need to manually restart it.
+This method allows the generator to function autonomously, as intended.

 When initiating the video generation process through the UI, a specific folder named after the video generator is cloned from the "./generators" directory.
 This cloned folder is then copied into the "ui_runners" folder.
 Within this new folder, the "app.py" file of the cloned generator is executed as a separate thread.

-The generator was designed to operate autonomously, and this autonomous functionality is precisely why the UI triggers the execution of the "app.py" file when initiating the video generation process.

 ```
 +---------------------+       +-------------------------+       +--------------------------+